The Centenary Prizes are awarded to outstanding chemists, who are also exceptional communicators, from overseas to give lectures in the British Isles.

 - References are not required for this prize and will not be accepted.

 The RSC reserves the right to rescind any prize if there are reasonable grounds to do so.
-All nominators will be asked to confirm that, to the best of their knowledge, their nominee's professional standing is such that there is no confirmed or potential impediment to them receiving this prize.
-All winners will be asked to sign the RSC's Code of Conduct Declaration for Recognition.
+All nominators will be asked to confirm that to the best of their knowledge there is no impediment, relating to professional conduct, to their nominee receiving this prize.
+All prize winners will be asked to sign the RSC’s Code of Conduct Declaration for Recognition.

 Make a nominationSelection Criteria and Judging Panel